 - Macroeconomic environment – uncertainty suggests affordability will likely remain a key issue.

 - Help to Buy scheme – continues to support demand.

 - Housing shortage – on-going positive government intervention remains a possibility.

 Eurocell Revenue by Market (%)plus

 Whilst private home improvement and, increasingly, new build housing are the most important market segments for Eurocell, social housing improvement and public new build are also covered.

 MARKETS FOR EUROCELL PRODUCTSplus

-On average, markets for the product groups specific to Eurocell are also currently expected to be flat over the next two years.
+The product groups specific to Eurocell are currently expected to be flat over the next two years.